 The first question is whether talent is a subject or an object.
 Talent as a subject infers a need for companies to find the right person, while talent as an object refers to the characteristics of a(ny) person.
 This connects to the second question: whether talent is innate or can be acquired.
 The view of talent as innate strengthens the need to find the right person through assessment and selection, while the view of talent as acquirable infers possibilities for training and development.
 The third question when looking for talent is whether it is about extrinsic ability or intrinsic motivation, that is, do we assess talent according to performance and achievements or based on effort, ambition and career orientation?
 Fourth, there is the question whether talent is general or exclusive, which has consequences for the compensation strategy.
 Viewing talent as exclusive infers a disproportionate compensation strategy, expecting disproportionate returns from the individual.
-Alternatively, viewing talent as general infers a more equal reward compensation strategy and likely creates a more open and trustful working environment.
+Alternatively, viewing talent as more open and trustful working environment.